abhinavanRoy/BMI-Calculator/README.md

 # BMI-Calculator
 An Android Application that calculates your Body Mass Index(BMI).
-In this Application you can also check the BMI Chart.
+By the help of this application, you can also check the BMI Chart.

 ## Build With